alexquar/alexquar/README.md

 - 🤝 I’m looking for help with **anything!**

-- 👨‍💻 All of my projects are available at [my profile!](my profile!)
+- 👨‍💻 All of my projects are available here in public repos!

 - 📫 How to reach me **alexanderquarrie@gmail.com**